FreeFem/FreeFem-doc/docs/reference/Operators.md

 real[int] Res = A^-1 * b;
 ```

+!!!warning
+	This operator can not be used to directly create a matrix, see [Matrix inversion](../examples/#matrix-inversion).

 ## '
 Transpose operator.
 ```freefem
 real[int] a = b';
 ```
-Works for array and `::freefem matrix`.
+Works for array and `:::freefem matrix`.

 !!!note
 	For `:::freefem matrix<complex>`, the `''` operator return the Hermitian tranpose.